MSeidelFed/KineticMSI/USAGE.md

 ## Step 1 - Preparing the dataset

-*Procedure to crop pixels that could cause misinterpretation of the enrichment percentages from each lipid and pixel across datasets*
+*This function allows removal of MSI pixels that would impair interpretation of true 0% enrichment in the downstream calculations.*

-The function takes an entire directory or a single file; it grabs either all the csv files within the provided directory or a single csv file.
-In both cases the function grabs each lipid isotopologue and sets to NA all of those pixels that would produce a misinterpretation of the NIA correction leading to misinterpreted enrichment percentages.
-The directory must contain only the csv files that want to be corrected, additional csv in the directory will cause errors.
+The function generates corrected csv files and a list with the corrected matrices as a return object in the R environment.The function takes an entire directory and it grabs either all csv files within the provided directory.
+The function grabs each isotopologue envelope and sets to NA all of those pixels that would produce a misinterpretation of the NIA correction leading to misinterpreted enrichment percentages.

 * Filtering step 1 – All pixels with M0 = 0 are deleted (replaced with NA).